Skip to contentSkip to footer

 Hover the badge to get information about the container like the name, type, current dimensions and the dimensions of 1cqi (and 1cqb when available) so you know what the various container query units are based on.

 Right below the dom tree is the navigator.
-This will show you information about the currently selected element.
+The Navigator is a unique area compared to other browsers that shows you a lot of information about the currently selected element.
+It's a quick way to get information about the element you're inspecting.

 Element info